Felt insulted at Durga Puja carnival: WB governor

 Accusing Dhankar of "trying to make an issue out of a non-issue", senior TMC leader Tapas Roy said, "Why is he commenting on the matter after a week?
 He is just publicity hungry.
 He is acting in a manner which does not befit a governor," Roy said.
 Over 70 prominent community pujas put up a dazzling show on Friday at Red Road, projecting an array of themes and artwork on colourful tableaux during the annual carnival.

-The fourth edition of the event, the brainchild of West Bengal Chief Minister Mamata Banerjee, was attended by her ministerial colleagues, Governor Jagdeep Dhankhar, members of different consulates among other dignitaries and tourists.
-PTI PNT RMS RMS.
+The fourth edition of the event, the brainchild of West Bengal Chief Minister Mamata Banerjee, was attended by her ministerial colleagues, Governor Jagdeep Dhankhar, officials of different consulates among other dignitaries.
+PTI PNT RMS RMS RMS.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)